openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 Choose the high and low marks for the BG-graph on AndroidAPS overview and smart watch.
 It is only the visualization, not the target range for your BG.
 Example: 70 - 180 mg/dl or 3.9 - 10 mmol/l

 #### Shorten tab titles
-Choose either the tab titles in AndroidAPS are long (e.g. ACTIONS, LOCAL PROFILE, AUTOMATION) or short (e.g. ACT, LP, AUTO)
+Choose wether the tab titles in AndroidAPS are long (e.g. ACTIONS, LOCAL PROFILE, AUTOMATION) or short (e.g. ACT, LP, AUTO)

 #### Show notes field in treatment dialogs
 Choose if you want to have a notes field when entering treatments or not.

 #### Status lights
-Choose if you want to have status lights on overview for canula age, insulin age, sensor age, battery age, reservoir level or battery level.
+Choose if you want to have [status lights](../Configuration/Preferences#status-lights) on overview for canula age, insulin age, sensor age, battery age, reservoir level or battery level.
 When warning level is reached, the color of the status light will switch to yellow.
 Critical age will show up in red.

 #### Advanced settings
 **Deliver this part of bolus wizard result**: When using SMB, many people do not meal-bolus 100% of needed insulin, but only a part of it (e.g. 75 %) and let the SMB with UAM (unattended meal detection) do the rest.
 In this setting, you can choose a default value for the percenteage the bolus wizard should calculate with.
 If this setting is 75 % and you had to bolus 10u, the bolus wizard will propose a meal bolus of only 7.5 units.